-Our STEM Education degrees prepare elementary teachers through the K-6 certification program and secondary teachers through the nationally recognized UTeach program.
-Our graduate students return to the classroom and educational organizations in leadership roles, and go on to make major contributions in STEM education research and teaching.
-We also offer options that are flexible enough for current teachers to extend their knowledge of STEM education.
+Our STEM Education degrees prepare elementary teachers through the K-6 certification program and secondary teachers through GradUTeach, developed in partnership with the nationally recognized UTeach program.
+Our graduate students return to the classroom and educational organizations in leadership roles and go on to make major contributions in STEM education research and teaching.
+We also offer options that empower current teachers to extend their knowledge of STEM education.